 The composition and ingredients section spells out the following information about each component of the product:

 - PCT Percent by weight of this component

 - CAS Number Chemical Abstract Services or CAS registry number

 - SARA Superfund and Reauthorization Act -- better known as the "Community Right to Know Law."
-If an MSDS indicates that a component is listed in SARA 313 and more than the specified amount is used, it must be reported to the USEPA every year.
+If an SDS indicates that a component is listed in SARA 313 and more than the specified amount is used, it must be reported to the USEPA every year.